-15 2.
-Commissioner Hill of Maryland suggested that the term "arbitrator" be defined.
+- 2. Commissioner Hill of Maryland suggested that the term "arbitrator" be defined.
 It was not under the UAA.
-In Section 1(2), line 5, the Reporter suggests using the term 16 "individual" rather than "person" because business entities or organizations do not 17 18 function as "arbitrators."
-Also the terms "appointed under this [Act]" was used rather than "by agreement of the parties" because sometimes the arbitrator under Section 11 may 19 20 be appointed by the court rather than by the parties.
+In Section 1(2), the Reporter suggests using the term "individual" rather than "person" because business entities or organizations do not function as "arbitrators."
+The definition of "arbitrator" is based on that used most often in the case law.
 See BLACK'S LAW DICTIONARY 105 (1990); WEST'S LEGAL THESAURUS/DICTIONARY 60 (1985); Hoteles Condado Beach v.
-21 Union de Tronquistas Local 901, 763 F.2d 34 (1st Cir.
-1985).
-22

-233. The definition of "court" is presently found in section 17 of the UAA.
-The24court must have appropriate subject matter or personal jurisdiction.
-Different states25determine which court in its system has jurisdiction over arbitration matters in the first26instance.
-Most give authority to the court of general jurisdiction.

-4. The term "knowledge" is used in section 2 regarding notice under the RUAA.
-It is based on the definition used in Article 1-202 of the Uniform Commercial Code.

-295. Section 1(6) is based on the definition of "record" in Sec.
-5-102(a)(14) of the30Uniform Commercial Code and in proposed revised Article 2 of the Uniform Commercial31Code and is intended to carry forward established policy of the Conference to32accommodate the use of electronic evidence in business and governmental transactions.
-It33is not intended to mean that a document must be filed in a governmental office.
+Union de Tronquistas Local 901, 763 F.2d 34 (1st Cir.
+1985). - 3.
+"Authenticate" is used in section 19 of the RUAA to define how an arbitrator executes an award.
+The definition which is intended to include both written and electronic means is based upon that being considered for adoption in the March 2000 draft of Revised Article 2 of the Uniform Commercial Code; a similar definition also is in Article 9 of the UCC. - 4.
+The definition of "court" is presently found in section 17 of the UAA.
+The court must have appropriate subject matter or personal jurisdiction.
+Different states determine which court in its system has jurisdiction over arbitration matters in the first instance.
+Most give authority to the court of general jurisdiction. - 5.
+The term "knowledge" is used in section 2 regarding notice under the RUAA.
+It is based on the definition used in Article 1-202 of the Uniform Commercial Code. - 6.
+Section 1(7) is based on the definition of "record" in Sec.
+5-102(a)(14) of the Uniform Commercial Code and in proposed revised Article 2 of the Uniform Commercial Code and is intended to carry forward established policy of the Conference to accommodate the use of electronic evidence in business and governmental transactions.
+It is not intended to mean that a document must be filed in a governmental office nor is it meant to imply that the term "written" or like phrases in other statutes of an enacting state may not be given equally broad interpretation as the term "record."

 SECTION 2.
-NOTICE; KNOWLEDGE.

-1 (a) Unless otherwise provided in this [Act] and subject to subsection (e), a 2 person has notice of a fact if the person: 3 (1) has knowledge of it; 4 (2) has received a notice of it; or 5 (3) from all the facts and circumstances known to the person at the 6 time in question, has reason to know that it exists.
-7 (b) "Learn" and words of similar import refer to knowledge and not to 8 notice.
-9 (c) A person notifies or gives notice to another person by taking such steps 10 as may be reasonably required to inform the other in ordinary course, whether or not the 11 other person acquires knowledge of it.
-12 (d) Subject to subsection (e), a person receives a notice when: 13 (1) it comes to that person's attention; or 14 (2) it is duly delivered in a form reasonable under the circumstances 15 at the place of business through which the agreement to arbitrate was made or at another 16 location or system held out by that person as the place for receipt of such 17 communications.
-18 (e) Notice received or knowledge acquired by an organization is effective 19 for a particular agreement to arbitrate or for an arbitration proceeding from the time it is 20 brought to the attention of the individual making the agreement to arbitrate or conducting 21 the arbitration proceeding and, in any event, from the time it would have been brought to
+NOTICE.
+Unless the parties to an agreement to arbitrate otherwise agree or unless otherwise provided by this [Act], a person gives notice by taking action that is reasonably necessary to inform another person in ordinary course, whether or not the other person acquires knowledge of the notice.
+A person has notice if the person has knowledge of the notice or has received notice.
+A person receives notice when it comes to that person's attention or the notice is delivered at the person's place of residence or place of business, or at another location held out by that person as the place of receipt of such communications.

-1 the individual's attention if the organization had exercised due diligence.
-An organization 2 exercises due diligence if it maintains reasonable routines for communicating significant 3 information to the person making the agreement to arbitrate or conducting the arbitration proceeding and there is reasonable compliance with the routines.
-Due diligence does not 4 5 require an individual acting for the organization to communicate information unless the communication is part of the individual's regular duties or the individual has reason to 6 know of the agreement to arbitrate or of the arbitration proceeding and that the agreement 7 8 or the proceeding would be materially affected by the information.

 1. The conditions for giving and receiving notice are based on terminology used in Article 1-202 of the Uniform Commercial Code.
-They spell out specific standards for when notice is given and received rather than any particular means of notice.
-This allows for parties to use systems of notice that become technologically feasible and acceptable, such as by fax or electronic mail.
+They spell out standards for when notice is given and received rather than any particular means of notice.
+This allows parties to use systems of notice that become technologically feasible and acceptable, such as by fax or electronic mail.